 - Use RTK, store AB lines and follow every year

-- Develop areas for trucks to stay on edge of field and never in the field, use modern grain carts
+- Develop areas for trucks to stay on the edge of a field and never in the field, use modern grain carts

 - Tire and axle spacing to fit between the rows

-- Use grain carts and practice dump on the go field procedures to keep the combine light
+- Use grain carts and practice dump on the go field procedures to keep the combined light

 - Do not work wet soils